Trinity Services LLC

 What makes a quote go down

-Three things drop a quote: short distance under 25 miles, destination pad already prepped, and home already on the transport chassis with current tires.
-If you can deliver any of those before the mover arrives, ask for a credit.
-Most legitimate movers will adjust.
+Three things consistently drop a quote: very short distances, a destination pad already prepped with utility stub-outs, and a home already on a transport-ready chassis.
+If you can deliver any of those before the mover arrives, ask for a credit on the line item, a fair mover adjusts the quote to match the actual work.

 What makes a quote go up

-These are the line items that surprise people: a destination county with high permit fees (Hernando, Pasco are mid-tier; Hillsborough and Polk are higher), a route that requires escorts because the home is over 14 feet wide, axles or tires that need replacement before transport, and septic or well work needed at the destination.
-None of these are mover gouging, they are real costs that have to be passed through.
-A good mover lists each one separately on the quote so you know what is happening.
+These are the items that surprise people: a destination county with above-average permit fees, a route that requires escorts because the home is over fourteen feet wide, axles or tires that need replacement before transport, and septic or well work at the destination.
+None of these are gouging, they are real costs that have to be passed through.
+A good mover lists each one separately so you know what is happening before signing.

 How to evaluate a Florida mover's quote

-A trustworthy quote in 2026 has three things: a written breakdown of every line item (not a single lump number), proof of insurance with at least $1M in general liability, and the company's Florida bond and license info on the document.
+A trustworthy quote in 2026 has three things: a written line-item breakdown, not a single lump number; proof of general liability insurance; and the company's Florida bond on the document.
 If any of those are missing, ask before signing.
+Beyond paperwork, a fair mover will explain how the deposit works, when the balance is due in milestones, and what happens if site conditions differ from the estimate.

-Trinity Services LLC gives written quotes with every line item visible, holds $1M general liability, and is bonded in Florida.
+Trinity Services LLC issues written quotes with every line item visible, holds general liability insurance, is bonded in Florida, and works bilingually in English and Spanish.
 Get a same-day quote at servicestrinity.com or call (813) 838-7706.

 Frequently asked